What You Need to Know About Custom Broker

 Speaking: Talking to others to convey information effectively.

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In the United States, there were 1,023,900 jobs for Custom Broker in 2016.
+There were about 1,023,900 jobs for Custom Broker in 2016 (in the United States).
 New jobs are being produced at a rate of 8.8% which is above the national average.
 The Bureau of Labor Statistics predicts 90,400 new jobs for Custom Broker by 2026.
-There will be an estimated 104,200 positions for Custom Broker per year.
+The BLS estimates 104,200 yearly job openings in this field.

 The states with the most job growth for Custom Broker are Utah, Nevada, and Arkansas.
 Watch out if you plan on working in Alaska, Maine, or Oklahoma.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Customs Brokers is somewhere between $38,420 and $123,000.

 Customs Brokers who work in District of Columbia, Maryland, or Virginia, make the highest salaries.